base/base/docs/specs/governance/governor.md

 #### `token`

-Returns the address of the `GovernanceToken` contract.
+Returns the `TOKEN` constant, which MUST be the address of the `GovernanceToken` contract.

 ```solidity
 function token() external view returns (address);